Skip to main content

 Why is conservation grazing important?

 Species rich grasslands are early successional habitats.
-If left ungrazed, they will usually develop naturally into fertile grasslands.
-Although these provide better grazing, they are more common and don’t support as many species of plants and insects.
+If left ungrazed, they will usually develop into less biodiverse grasslands, scrub or even woodland depending on the seed source nearby and the type of soil.
+These are often more common and don’t support the same species of plants and insects.

 Grazing animals do two things: